toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/dump-certs/_index.md

 Keep a backup of the certificates, especially the client.der and private.der.
 Without it you won't be able to connect to the cloud anymore!

 ## Device specific
+To be able to dump the certificates, you need to open the toniebox.
+Instructions for that can be found on [iFixit](https://www.ifixit.com/Guide/Toniebox+Opening+Procedure/124139).
 As the dumping process is different for each type of box, continue with the device specific step for your device:
 * [CC3200](cc3200)
 * [CC3235](cc3235)